 They have been trying their best to pay their credit commitments but it became clear to them they can no longer afford to keep up with their repayments as they fell due.

-Harry and Rosie met with a Case Manager from Grant Thornton Debt Solutions (GTDS) and they went through all of the options available to them.
+Harry and Rosie met with an Advice Manager from Grant Thornton Debt Solutions (GTDS) and they went through all of the options available to them.
 Once the protective certificate was in place GTDS started to negotiate the proposal they agreed with Harry and Rosie.
 All of their creditors including Revenue agreed to the proposal except their mortgage provider.
 They would not agree to write off the negative equity of €170,000 on the family home mortgage.
 This was disappointing as all other creditors had agreed to the proposal.
 Fortunately Harry and Rose were able to appeal their rejected case via the Abhaile Scheme, free of charge.
 This scheme is government funded and it allows you to appeal the creditor’s decision.
 A Personal Insolvency Judge has the final say in the outcome of the arrangement.
-The judge agreed with Rosie and Harry’s proposal and felt it was reasonable, their rejection was overturned and the PIA was approved.
+The judge agreed with Rosie and Harry’s proposal and felt their proposal was fair and reasonable to all parties.
+The creditors rejection was overturned and the PIA was approved.

 - 6 year Personal Insolvency Arrangement